dwjohnston/marvel-explorer/README.md

 2. Copy the `.env.tempalte` file to `.env.local` and enter the keys there.
 3. `yarn`
 4. `yarn start`
+5. Visit: https://cors-anywhere.herokuapp.com/corsdemo and press the button*
+6. Reload page.

+*Yes this seems complicated.
+See the Authorization section below.

 ## General Structure and Features